Apricot Chicken

 • Use Fresh or Quality Apricot Preserves: Opt for good quality apricot preserves or jam for a rich apricot flavor.
 You can also use fresh ripe apricots if they are in season.

 • Garnish Creatively: Garnish the dish with chopped fresh herbs or toasted nuts, like almonds or pistachios, for added texture and visual appeal.
+I love the added crunch and it just takes the dish to the next level.

 • Let It Rest: Allow the cooked chicken to rest for a few minutes before serving.
 This helps the juices redistribute throughout the meat.